kylebueche/kylebueche.github.io/projects/ray-tracer.md

 <img class="img-fluid" src="../img/ray-tracer/demo-1.png">

 This image is the culmination of months of work on this project.
 It took about 2 minutes to render.
 So without further ado, here's a full list of features I've implemented:
-- Spheres and planes as scene objects
+- Implicit spheres and planes
 - Point lights, directional lights, and spherical lights
-- Lambertian and specular reflection with an adjustment for 'reflectiveness'
+- Lambertian and specular reflection with an adjustable roughness
 - Refraction with an adjustable refractive index
 - Soft shadows when spherical lights are used
-- Anti-Aliasing adjustable to any level of detail.
+- Anti-Aliasing adjustable to any number of samples.

 And here's a list of all the cool algorithms and data structures I implemented throughout this project:
 - ObjectNode struct that lets me chain several types of objects into one linkedlist